-Buildings must not exceed 8.0m in height.
+Buildings must not exceed 5.0m in height.
+The District Plan limits building height, please ensure Resource Consent is obtained.

 B. Window Sill Heights:

 Window sill heights above the first storey shall not be set lower than 1.5m above the floor level where the external face of the window is within 4.0m of an internal site boundary, except where buildings face reserves or where opaque glass is used for windows.